pkmn/engine/README.md

-The Zig package also supports some APIs which are difficult to expose elsewhere such as the `FixedRNG` which allows you to fully specify the exact RNG frames (which can be useful for ensuring certain outcomes/effects always occur) for a battle, though doing so will change the size of the `Battle` object.
+The Zig package also supports some APIs which are difficult to expose elsewhere such as the `FixedRNG` which allows you to fully specify the exact RNG frames (which can be useful for ensuring certain outcomes/effects always occur) for a battle, though doing so changes the size of the `Battle` object.

 ### Other